-- School Year Abroad with campuses in China, Italy, France, and Spain (www.sya.org).
+- School Year Abroad with campuses in Italy, France, and Spain (www.sya.org).

 - The Mountain School in rural Vermont (www.mountainschool.org).

-- The Chewonki Semester School in coastal Maine (www.chewonki.org).
+- Maine Coast Semester at Chewonki in coastal Maine (www.mainecoastsemester.org).

 - The School for Ethics and Global Leadership in Washington, D.C. (schoolforethics.org).

 - Alzar School in Idaho and Chilean Patagonia (www.alzarschool.org).